 With the move to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and cooling systems work to keep our home enjoyable.
 Energy-efficiency is a great thing, but it also means a decreased amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stationary and contaminants (indoor air pollution) are lingering inside your home’s air – the air your family breathes.
 An air ventilation system monitors indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
 This can add 5% to 10% more fresh air every 60 minutes, reducing the concentration of airborne contaminants.

 During your next Precision tune-up, ask for a complete indoor air quality report from your air conditioning contractor.
 An expert A/C system company like Service Experts will provide a copy of your report with professional suggestions to address these and other air concerns in your home.

-So, yes, it’s terrifying to know that your children are being exposed to scary respiratory diseases but next time you get that note from your childs’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.
+So, yes, it’s frightening to know that your children are being exposed to scary respiratory diseases but next time you get that note from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.